massimofasciano/mafl-rust/README.md

 c = [1,2,3][2];
 (check lengths before)

-- constructor is fun that returns @self
-- defcon defines constructor (useful ?)
-- module is zero-arg constructor that is immediately called with zero args (creating an object)
-- defmod defines module ?

-- eliminate defun and all def... ? add letrec instead ?

 - field (object) based builtins like .copy() .string() .map() ?

 - curry @builtin and op (LUT for builtins with fixed arg list, op syntax maybe ?)